LadFlaver/Lads-Cursors/README.md

-Lad's Cursors is a unique set of cursors for the Windows operating system (with a version for Linux hopefully coming soon).
+Lad's Cursors is a unique set of cursors for the Windows operating system (with an expirimental version for Linux hopefully).
 The most notable feature is the combination of the classic loading wheel and the cursor itself.
 The loading cursors are available in 11 colors!

 ![Cursor](https://github.com/user-attachments/assets/38472a5c-1af7-4fa3-bc56-2d76db489c28)
 ![LoadingZomp](https://github.com/user-attachments/assets/c27bfd57-00dd-48aa-b09d-c96c2fa7f11e)